TaylorJadin/site-archiving-toolkit/README.md

 archive https://url.com https://anotherurl.com
 ```

 Once you start a crawl using the `archive` command, you no longer need to keep your terminal open, as it will run in the background.
-If you need to stop crawling a site use `quit-crawlers` which will quit all httrack or browsertrix crawler jobs:
+If you need to stop crawling a site, open a new terminal and use `quit-crawlers` which will quit all httrack or browsertrix crawler jobs:
 ```
 quit-crawlers
 ```